 This Page: Introduction

 The Active Sports Hockey programme will provide wide-ranging quality opportunities in hockey for young people aged 10-15, including an introduction to club-based hockey for years 6 (top primary) to 10 through festivals, leagues, and local coaching centres.
+You can find special elite writings that explain such sports in greater detail.
 The benefits to hockey include:

 - Development work with clubs to ensure they are more able to meet the needs of the young people who wish to play hockey in both the short and the long term